Revolutions in Science: Discovery, Imagination, and the Future

 Frontiers of Intelligence: From Brains to Machines

 How are advances in neuroscience and artificial intelligence reshaping our understanding of intelligence itself?
-This plenary session brings together leading experts including Edward Chang, Ellie Pavlick, and Joshua Tenenbaum to examine the scientific and societal implications of intelligence across biological and artificial systems.
+This plenary session brought together leading experts including Edward Chang, Ellie Pavlick, and Joshua Tenenbaum to examine the scientific and societal implications of intelligence across biological and artificial systems.

 AI as a Catalyst for Scientific Discovery